Apple Watch Series 11 release date, price and features

 Apple Watch Series 11 battery

 Many Apple Watch fans have been wishing for better battery life for what seems like ages.
-The Apple Watch's battery life has stayed consistent and new generations have not improved there: Apple promises 18 hours of battery life with the Series 10, which is the same it offered for the 9, 8, 7, etc.
+The Apple Watch's battery life has stayed consistent and new generations have not improved there: Apple promised 18 hours of battery life with the Series 11 and 10, which is the same it offered for the 9, 8, 7, etc.

 Apple Watch Series 11 features and software

-The Apple Watch Series 11 will likely come with watchOS 26.
+The Apple Watch Series 11 comes with watchOS 26.
 During WWDC 2025, Apple unveiled watchOS 26 with a rebrand of all its OSes (now, there's iOS 26, iPadOS 26, etc).

-The new OS brings a redesigned themed Liquid Glass which will unite the looks of all Apple software in a beautiful, semi-transparent style.
+The new OS brings a redesigned themed Liquid Glass which unites the looks of all Apple software in a beautiful, semi-transparent style.
+There's also a new watch face called Flow, inspired by Liquid Glass' transparent effect.
+Another new watch face is Exactograph, which resembles a traditional regulator clock with hours, minutes, and seconds.
+Also, Apple has updated over 20 watch faces.

 Apart from the new look, watchOS 26 brings a new feature called Workout Buddy, which should help you stay motivated to achieve your workout goals.
 The feedback it gives you will be powered by your workout data, so it's personal and should help you progress towards your fitness goals faster.